Tips for Tax Deductible Donations to Charitable Organizations

 3 – Itemize Your Deductions

-To deduct a charitable contribution, file a Form 1040 Schedule A with your tax return.
-This form is used to figure your itemized deductions report itemized deductions, which can help reduce your federal tax liability.
-Schedule A also includes other possible tax deductions like medical and dental expenses, taxes and interest paid, casualty and theft losses, job expense deductions, and other miscellaneous deductions.
+To deduct a charitable contribution, include Form 1040 Schedule A with your tax return.
+This form is used to report all itemized deductions, which can help reduce your tax liability.
+Additional forms may also be needed, such as Form 8283 to report non-cash gifts over $500.
+Schedule A also includes other possible tax deductions like medical and dental expenses, taxes and interest paid, and casualty losses in a federally-declared disaster area.

 4 – Personal Benefits = No Deduction

-If you win a bid at a silent auction for a celebrity basketball game or a free spa day, you can’t deduct the full amount you paid for it.
-If you receive a personal benefit from your contribution, then you can only deduct the amount that exceeds the fair market value of the benefit received.
+If you win a bid at a charity’s silent auction for a celebrity basketball game or a free spa day, you can’t deduct the full amount you paid for the item.
+That’s because if you receive a personal benefit from your contribution, then you can only deduct the amount that exceeds the fair market value of the benefit received.
 “Fair market value is generally the price at which property would change hands between a willing buyer and a willing seller, neither having to buy or sell, and both having reasonable knowledge of all the relevant facts,” according to the IRS.
-For example, if you pay $500 for a fund raising dinner for two at a local restaurant that would typically cost $100, you could deduct only $400 because you received services with a fair market value of $100.
+For example, if you pay $500 for a fundraising dinner for two at a local restaurant that would typically cost $100, you could deduct only $400 because you received services with a fair market value of $100.
+The charity should give you documentation acknowledging your contribution and the fair market value of what you received.

 5 – Clothing and Household Items

 Clothing and household items must be in good used condition or better to be deductible.
-You should not deduct the full price that you paid for the item, but what it is worth at the time it’s donated.
+You should not deduct the full price that you paid for the item, but what they are worth at the time they’re donated.
 Special rules apply to donations of cars and other vehicles.

 6 – Good Record-Keeping is Key